manaflair/mylittledom/README.md

   - `new TermRadio({ checked })`

     - Display a radio button.
-The status of the button (checked / unchecked) can be altered through the `checked` option.
+The status of the element (checked / unchecked) can be altered through the `checked` option.
 When a radio button becomes checked, all other radio buttons sharing the same name (excepting `null`) and *located inside the same form element* will be automatically unchecked.

+  - `new TermCheckbox({ checked })`

+    - Display a checkbox.
+The status of the element (checked / unchecked) can be altered through the `checked` option.

+  - `new TermButton({ textContent, textBuffer, submit })`

+    - Display a simple button.

+    - You can instruct the TermButton to not add any particular style to the element by setting the `decored` option to `false`.

+    - When pressed while the `submit` option is enabled, a `submit` event will be dispatched on the closest parent form.

 ---